markusvoelter/chatGPTDemo/README.md

 This is a demonstrator of an integration of ChatGPT in MPS.
 The idea is that users specify their model in prose, and ChatGPT produces the source code.

+## What this does

+Video yet to come.

 ## Installation

 * This is an MPS project that needs to be opened in [MPS](http://jetbrains.com/mps/) version 2021.3.2